 Learning about the Acadians, fur-traders, immigrants, soldiers, farmers and business people who are among my ancestors usually gives me strength and fills me with gratitude.
 I know that the decisions they made led to opportunities that have enabled me to thrive.

-My parents and ancestors gave me many gifts, including a safe, happy child-hood and ongoing friendships with my aunts, uncles and cousins.
+My parents and ancestors gave me many gifts.
+I had a safe, happy child-hood.
+Friendships with my aunts, uncles and cousins remain strong.
 I grew up knowing all four of my grandparents and some of their siblings, something that lots of children don’t enjoy.
-I especially appreciate those relationships now that three grandparents have died and my great-aunt and grandmother are both bedridden.
+I especially appreciate those relationships now that all those people have died.

 But what about the liability side of that leger?
-Do my children and I bear any responsibility for the mistakes of ancestors who are now dead?
+Do my children and I bear any responsibility for the mistakes of ancestors now dead?

 There’s no inheritance to consider and Canadian law doesn’t require families to honour the debts of people after they die.
 If they did, there would be at least one ancestor who could cause us problems.
 The scoundrel got his clients drunk and stole from them.
-I’ll probably find others like him as research continues, although I hope not.
+I’ll probably find others like him as research continues.

-There are several ethical considerations beyond finances though.
+There are several ethical considerations beyond finances.
 Do my children and I have a moral responsibility to atone for our ancestors’ actions too?

-Are we responsible for only people in our direct line or do cousins’ actions count too?
+Are we responsible for mistakes made by people in only our direct line or do cousins’ actions count too?

 What if there are family stories about misdeeds but no documents?
 Do those count?